PlagueTR/ChatTimestamps/README.md

 ✅ - Supported ⏳ - Planned ❌ - Not supported

-Notes:<br>
+Notes:
-Latest mod version is written in parentheses<br>
+- Latest mod version is written in parentheses
-¹: **1.21.4 [Forge]** users can use cloth config for 1.21.3 since there is no build of cloth config for 1.21.4 Forge<br>
+- ¹: **1.21.4 [Forge]** users can use cloth config for 1.21.3 since there is no build of cloth config for 1.21.4 Forge
-²: **1.21.9 [NeoForge]** users should use NeoForge 21.9.15-beta or below since cloth config causes a crash on NeoForge 21.9.16-beta upon opening the mods list<br>
+- ²: **1.21.9 [NeoForge]** users should use NeoForge 21.9.15-beta or below since cloth config causes a crash on NeoForge 21.9.16-beta upon opening the mods list
-³: **1.21.11 [Quilt]** users should use Quilt 0.29.3-beta.1 or above since mod menu now requires Fabric 0.17.3<br>
+- ³: **1.21.11 [Quilt]** users should use Quilt 0.29.3-beta.1 or above since mod menu now requires Fabric 0.17.3
-⁴: **From 26.1 to 26.1.2 [Quilt]** users should use Quilt 0.30.0-beta.4 or above since mod menu now requires Fabric 0.18.4<br>
+- ⁴: **From 26.1 to 26.1.2 [Quilt]** users should use Quilt 0.30.0-beta.4 or above since mod menu now requires Fabric 0.18.4
-⁵: **From 26.2 [Quilt]** users should use Quilt 0.30.0-beta.8 or above for mod menu to work<br>
+- ⁵: **From 26.2 [Quilt]** users should use Quilt 0.30.0-beta.8 or above for mod menu to work
-⁶: **Version 1.0.1** of the mod was compiled for Java 17, launch the game with Java 17 or newer even though older versions of the game could run on Java 16 or 1.8
+- ⁶: **Version 1.0.1** of the mod was compiled for Java 17, launch the game with Java 17 or newer even though older versions of the game could run on Java 16 or 1.8

 [Fabric]: https://fabricmc.net
 [Quilt]: https://quiltmc.org